 - Next, students should answer these two questions:

 - Design a renewable energy plan for your community

-- Let your students know that they have been asked to write a 1-2 page proposal for their community that uses alternative energy.
+- Let your students know that they have been asked to write a 1-2 page proposal for their community arguing for the use of alternative energy.
 The plan should include a sketch, model or prototype of their renewable energy source, which they will present to the town or city council (classmates and teacher!).

 - Start by asking your students to once again think about the environment and landscape around them.
 To generate electricity, what inventions using renewable energy might work in their community or region? (i.e. wind turbine, pumped storage, etc.; see websites below for suggestions) What forms of renewable energy would not work well?